MuseosAbiertos/docs.museosabiertos/pages/02.museum-metadata-embedder/default.en.md

 -m MAX_DEPTH (--max-depth MAX_DEPTH)
     Maximum depth of subfolders to search for JPGS.
 3 by default.

+### Extract metadata
+To extract metadata from an image you must use ExifTool, which is provided in this repository
+Example:
+a. to extract VRA Core metadata: <code> exiftool -xmp-vrae:all image.tif</code>
+b. to extract all metadata: <code> exiftool -a -G1 -s image.tif</code>

 ### GMME (GUI)
 gmme' is the graphical version of mme.py.
 It is a python3 script (only).
 It does not accept arguments.